jamesxuoi/projects/README.md

-# Welcome to Python Developer Repository
+# Welcome to James Repository

 My name is James Xuoi.
-I’m a Machine Learning Engineer, Data Scientist, Software Developer and Data Science Trainer, who has been working in AI, Data Science and Software development for almost 2 years.
+I’m a Hardware Engineer, who has big passion with Machine learning algorithms and Cloud architect.

-I love the idea of building an end to end AI project from data mining to deploying the optimised machine learning model into production (eg. ML software, AI embedded systems devices).
-Therefore, I started to work as a full-time Machine Learning Engineer and part-time Software Developer for multiple tech startups.
+I love the idea of building an end to end tinyML (embedded hardware with built-in machine learning models) project from pcb design to deploying the optimised machine learning model into production (eg. ML software, AI embedded systems devices).
+Therefore, I started to work as a full-time Hardware and Machine Learning Engineer in medical field.

 Beside working, I frequently attend various Hackathon events to enhance my programming skills as well as to learn from talented engineers that work at Top Tech companies (eg. FAANG).
-In return, I also love helping others, therefore I created this repository in order to share all my hands-on projects of web scraping, data analysis, machine learning, deep learning, NLP, computer vision, web app and desktop app development in Python and I hope that this could help enhancing your programming skills.
-You can find detail of instructions for each project at the [Python Developer Blog](https://jamesxuoi.github.io).
+In return, I also love helping others, therefore I created this repository in order to share all my hands-on projects of web scraping, data analysis, machine learning, deep learning, NLP, computer vision, web app and desktop app development and I hope that this could help enhancing your programming skills.

 I hope you enjoy the materials!